The Roomba 960 and I7 represent two crucial stages of how iRobot evolved their Roomba product line.

 Critical parts that require T.L.C. include the high-efficiency filters that need to be replaced every two months.

-You can extend the service life of these filters by using a hand vacuum to clean dust, but don’t attempt to wash it because it can void the warranty.
+You can extend these filters’ service life by using a hand vacuum to clean dust, but don’t attempt to wash it because it can void the warranty.

 iRobot also recommends replacing the side brush every 6 to 12 months.

 Please click on this page for all of the maintenance procedures and intervals for your reference.